asamallab/MCBF/README.md

 This folder gives the reference_biological_dataset.tsv file containing details of the 2687 Boolean functions compiled from 88 discrete models in published literature.
 It also contains the statistical_tests.R code which is used to compute the *p*-values to show enrichment of different types of BFs.

-### CITATION
+## Citation
-In case you use the codes or data herein, please cite the manuscript:<br/>
+In case you use the codes herein, please cite the following research article:

-A. Subbaroyan, O.C.
-Martin* & A. Samal*, *Minimum complexity drives regulatory logic in Boolean models of living systems*, PNAS Nexus, 1(1): pgac017.
+Ajay Subbaroyan, Olivier C. Martin* & Areejit Samal*, [<i>Minimum complexity drives regulatory logic in Boolean models of living systems</i>](https://academic.oup.com/pnasnexus/article/1/1/pgac017/6569124), PNAS Nexus, 1(1):pgac017, 2022.